 Apply for a Glass Waste Trading License in Dubai

 As the UAE accelerates its circular economy agenda, glass waste trading has emerged as a commercially viable and strategically supported activity within Dubai's free zone ecosystem.
-This guide explains how to obtain a Glass Waste Trading Licence (Activity Code 4669.78) at Dubai South Business Hub Free Zone, covering costs, compliance, and why Dubai is ideally placed for this trade.
+This guide explains how to obtain a Glass Waste Trading License (Activity Code 4669.78) at Dubai South Business Hub Free Zone, covering costs, compliance, and why Dubai is ideally placed for this trade.

 Key Stats at a Glance